l-hoang/gimme/README.md

 End of Gimme's conditional construct.
 Marks the end of a conditional.

+`GIMME ADDITION`

+`GIMME SUBTRACTION`

+`GIMME MULTIPLICATION`

+`GIMME DIVISION`

+These operations will take the last two things that have been gimme'd and apply the operation.
+The result will be what is gimme'd, i.e. placed in the program state.
+Both should be numbers; otherwise you will get an error.

+The order is Last Thing OP Thing Before That.

 `GIMME OUTPUT`

 Prints to stdout the last thing you requested the program to give you.